 Team: Idan Naor, Nancy Hou, Josh de Soua (Hou de Sousa), Craig Cook (Archotus)

 After careful observation of how the building is being used, its lobby and public spaces are redesigned to better suit its occupants.
+The overall space is re-organized, circulation is improved, new storefront glazing reduces energy waste, new LED lighting fixtures throughout bring down overall energy loads, the mailroom is upgraded, and the addition of a new ramp increases accessibility.

 Size: 172 unit building - renovation of public spaces